Go (game show): Jackpot Round

 The guesser of the winning team was given 60 seconds to identify seven subjects based on clue questions constructed by the others as in the main game.
 All four clue-givers participated in the first subject, but one of them had to drop out after each correct answer until only one clue-giver was playing the fourth subject.
 Once this subject was guessed correctly, the clue-givers returned one at a time in reverse order until they were all playing the seventh subject.

 The team won $10,000 for guessing seven subjects, or $200 per correct guess if time ran out.
-Any team that defeated their opponents 1,500-0 after the first three rounds in the main game (referred to as a "clean sweep") played the round twice, for a potential jackpot of $20,000.
+Any winning team that won the first three rounds in the main game played the round twice, for a potential jackpot of $20,000.

 Champions

 Originally one of the two teams consisted of one new team and a returning champion.
-The champions could return until they were defeated or won five times, and the losing team received parting gifts.
+The champions could return until they were defeated or won five times.
 After the first four weeks, the format changed and both teams competed for the entire week, rotating celebrity captains each day.

-The maximum potential winnings total for any team was $107,500, requiring five "clean sweep" victories in the front game and a double jackpot win after each one.

-From November 7 to 11, 1983 and again from November 28 to December 3, 1983, Go! had an all-star "Battle of the Daytime Soaps".
+From November 7 to 11, 1983, and again from November 28 to December 3, 1983, Go! had an all-star "Battle of the Daytime Soaps".
 The first week pitted the cast of Days of Our Lives against the cast of Another World, while the second saw Another World returning to take on the cast of Search for Tomorrow, with all winnings going to charity.
 It was during these two weeks that Jack Clark filled in as announcer for Johnny Gilbert.

 Broadcast History

 Go aired at 12:00 noon ET/11:00 AM CT/MT/PT on NBC, long a problem time slot for the three major broadcast networks at the time, as their local affiliates would often preempt network programming to air newscasts or syndicated fare.
 The noon slot was also home to Family Feud, which was the top-rated daytime game show carried on ABC, and in some markets CBS aired the first half of The Young and the Restless.

 Since the cancellation of Password Plus, which had aired in the noon hour for most of its run, in 1982, NBC had tried three different first-run programs in the noon slot.
 The first was their longtime serial The Doctors, which had seen a massive ratings collapse that would eventually result in its cancellation at the end of 1982.
-NBC then tried two game shows in the slot; the first, Just Men!, premiered on January 3, 1983 but was cancelled after thirteen weeks, and the second, The New Battlestars, launched on April 4 and met the exact same fate.
+NBC then tried two game shows in the slot; the first, Just Men!, premiered on January 3, 1983, but was cancelled after thirteen weeks, and the second, The New Battlestars, launched on April 4 and met the exact same fate.
 Go managed a total of sixteen weeks before it too was cancelled.